hapijs/hapi/docs/Reference.md

 - `created` - the connection creation timestamp.
 - `started` - the connection start timestamp (`0` when stopped).
 - `port` - the connection port based on the following rules:
-    - `undefined` when no port is configured or set to `0` and the server has not been started.
-    - the configured port value when set before the server has been started.
+    - the configured port value before the server has been started.
     - the actual port assigned when no port is configured or set to `0` after the server has been started.
 - `host` - the host name the connection was configured to.
 Defaults to the operating system